 Now, I can’t imagine not spending most of my days writing in one form or another!

-There is always going to be a novel draft on the go… There are currently two published Meonbridge Chronicles, a third in the series is well on the way, a fourth is in my head, and maybe a fifth is a twinkle in my eye.
+There is always going to be a novel draft on the go… There are currently three published Meonbridge Chronicles, a fourth in the series is well on the way, a fifth is in my head, and maybe there will be more… We’ll see!